WillemAchterhof/arch-luks-tpm-secureboot/README.md

 Boot from the Arch Linux ISO

-# Mount and copy installer files
-mount /dev/sdX3 /mnt/installer
-cp -r repo/ arch_secure_install.sh /mnt/installer/
-umount /mnt/installer
-Installation
-Phase One — Pre-boot (runs from Arch ISO)
-Boot the Arch ISO, then:
-bash# Mount the installer USB partition mount /dev/sdb3 /mnt/sa cd /mnt/sa
+Create a mountpoint and mount the parititon containing the installer. mkdir -p /run/sa mount /dev/sdb3 /run/sa cd /run/sa

 # Run the installer
-sudo bash arch_secure_install.sh
+bash arch_secure_install.sh

 The installer will:

 Check internet connectivity